Waldeedle/Twitch-Sub/README.md

 php myprogram.php YOURFILENAME.txt
 ```

-The txt file must follow a specific format and is case sensitive.
 The program allows for 3 types of commands: Add, Charge, and Credit.

 A user must be added with a valid Luhn 10 credit card number prior to using the Charge or Credit commands.